rclone/rclone/docs/content/docs.md

 Disable low level retries with `--low-level-retries 1`.

+### --max-depth=N ###

+This modifies the recursion depth for all the commands except purge.

+So if you do `rclone --max-depth 1 ls remote:path` you will see only the files in the top level directory.
+Using `--max-depth 2` means you will see all the files in first two directory levels and so on.

+For historical reasons the `lsd` command defaults to using a `--max-depth` of 1 - you can override this with the command line flag.

+You can use this command to disable recursion (with `--max-depth 1`).

+Note that if you use this with `sync` and `--delete-excluded` the files not recursed through are considered excluded and will be deleted on the destination.
+Test first with `--dry-run` if you are not sure what will happen.

 ### --modify-window=TIME ###

 When checking whether a file has been modified, this is the maximum